-The Robens Mescalero is a big tipi, that could, in theory, sleep up to 10 – but you would probably sleep a lot less.
+The Robens Mescalero is a big tipi that could theoretically sleep up to 10 - but you would probably sleep a lot less.

-Unlike your regular family tent, the tipi doesn’t come with a lot of rooms; you usually just share the one room.
-Though you can get an optional 6 berth inner tent for the Mescalero if that suits you better.
+Unlike your regular family tent, the tipi doesn't have many rooms; you usually share one room.
+You can get an optional 6-berth inner tent for the Mescalero if that suits you better.

 The Robens Mescalero - Ready for Adventure

-One of the big things that makes the Mescalero ideal for adventures, is its ability to use a wood burning stove to heat the tent, extending your camping season throughout the year.
+One of the big things that make the Mescalero ideal for adventures is its ability to use a wood-burning stove to heat the tent, extending your camping season throughout the year.

-When I took this photo you can see half the groundsheet was unzipped and rolled back (so that it didn’t get damaged from the stove’s heat).
-This does reduce the sleeping area, but this being such a large tent there was plenty of sleeping space left.
+When I took this photo, you could see half the groundsheet was unzipped and rolled back (so that it didn't get damaged from the stove's heat).
+This does reduce the sleeping area, but this being such a large tent, there was plenty of sleeping space left.
 And the non-sleeping area is a great living and eating space anyway.

 I couldn't believe just how warm this tent was with a stove.

-The tent footprint is about 5 x 5 metres.
+The tent's footprint is about 5 x 5 metres.

-Here’s a video from Robens with a walk around the tent’s features.
+Here's a video from Robens about the tent's features.